Hashemi04/React-Movie-Tracker/README.md

 User Ratings: Rate the movies you’ve watched and see your overall movie-watching stats.

 Discover, track, and rate your favorite movies with Movie Tracker!

-Feel free to modify it as needed!
-If you need any more help, just let me know. 😊